 Russia makes ‘Cold War-era demands’ – Germany

-Germany has claimed that Russia’s military activity was endangering peace in Europe ahead of a major international security forum in Munich.
+Germany has claimed that Russia’s military activity is endangering peace in Europe ahead of a major international security forum in Munich.

 “With an unprecedented build-up of troops along Ukraine’s border, and by making Cold War-era demands, Russia is calling into question the fundamental principles of the European peace order,” German Foreign Minister Annalena Baerbock said in a statement on Friday.
 The claim comes ahead of the annual Munich Security Conference.